-- TRANSITION_NOMATCH_MATCH: A service has changed state so that whereas it previously did not match the template, now it does.
+• TRANSITION\NOMATCH\MATCH: A service has changed state so that whereas it previously did not match the template, now it does.
 In particular, if it didn't exist before, now it does.
-This transition type can be used to spot new services starting or detect wanted changes in the attributes of an existing registered service; for example, an offline printer can change attributes to being online, which now makes it a useful service. - TRANSITION_MATCH_NOMATCH: A service has changed state so that whereas it previously did match the template, now it doesn't.
+This transition type can be used to spot new services starting or to spot wanted changes in the attributes of an existing registered service; for example, an off-line printer can change attributes to being on-line, which now makes it a useful service.

+- TRANSITION\MATCH\NOMATCH: A service has changed state so that whereas it previously did match the template, now it doesn't.
 This can be used to detect when services are removed from a lookup service.
-This transition can also be used to spot changes in the attributes of an existing registered service that are not wanted; for example, an online printer can change attributes to being offline. - TRANSITION_MATCH_MATCH: A service has changed state, but it matched both before and after.
-This typically happens when an Entry value changes, and it is used to monitor changes of state such as a printer running out of paper, or a piece of hardware signaling that it is due for maintenance work.
+This transition can also be used to spot changes in the attributes of an existing registered service that are not wanted; for example, an on-line printer can change attributes to being off-line. - TRANSITION\MATCH\MATCH: A service has changed state, but it matched both before and after.
+This typically happens when an Entry value changes, and it is used to monitor changes of state, such as a printer running out of paper, or a piece of hardware signaling that it is due for maintenance work.

-A client that wants to monitor changes of services on a lookup service must first create a template for the types of service it is interested in.
+A client that wants to monitor changes of services on a lookup service must first create a template for the types of services it is interested in.
 A client that wants to monitor all changes could prepare a template such as this:

-''' ServiceTemplate templ = new ServiceTemplate(null, null, null); // or ServiceTemplate templ = new ServiceTemplate(null, new Class[] {}, new Entry[] {}); / / or ServiceTemplate templ = new ServiceTemplate(null, new Class[] {Object.class}, null); '''

-It then could set up a transition mask as a bitwise OR of the three service transitions and call notify() on the ServiceRegistrar object.
-Note that this method expects to receive a proxy object (this was implicit in Jini 1 but needs to be made explicit in Jini 2.0).
-The following is a program to monitor all changes:

 '''

+ServiceTemplate templ = new ServiceTemplate(null, null, null); // or

+ServiceTemplate templ = new ServiceTemplate(null, new Class[] {}, new Entry[] {});

+// or

+ServiceTemplate templ = new ServiceTemplate(null, new Class[] {Object.class},

+null);

+'''

+It then sets up a transition mask as a bit-wise OR of the three service transitions, and then calls notify() on the ServiceRegistrar object.
+The following is a program to monitor all changes.

+'''

 /

 RegistrarObserver.java

 /

 package observer;

 import net.jini.core.event.RemoteEventListener;

+import net.jini.core.event.RemoteEvent;

 import net.jini.core.lookup.ServiceEvent;

 import net.jini.core.lookup.ServiceRegistrar;

 import net.jini.core.lease.Lease;

 import net.jini.core.lookup.ServiceTemplate;

 import net.jini.core.lookup.ServiceID;

-'''

-'''

 import net.jini.core.event.EventRegistration;

+// import com.sun.jini.lease.LeaseRenewalManager; // Jini 1.0

 import net.jini.lease.LeaseRenewalManager;

+// Jini 1.1

 import net.jini.core.lookup.ServiceMatches;

 import java.rmi.RemoteException;

+'''

+'''

 import java.rmi.server.UnicastRemoteObject;

 import net.jini.core.entry.Entry;

 import net.jini.core.event.UnknownEventException;

-import net.jini.config.;

-import net.jini.export.;

-import java.rmi.Remote;

-public class RegistrarObserver implements RemoteEventListener {
+public class RegistrarObserver extends UnicastRemoteObject implements RemoteEventListener {

 protected static LeaseRenewalManager leaseManager = new LeaseRenewalManager();

 protected ServiceRegistrar registrar;

 protected final int transitions = ServiceRegistrar.TRANSITION MATCH NOMATCH |

 ServiceRegistrar.TRANSITION_NOMATCH_MATCH |

-ServiceRegistrar.TRANSITION_MATCH_MATCH;
+ServiceRegistrar.TRANSITION MATCH MATCH;

 public RegistrarObserver() throws RemoteException {

 }

-public RegistrarObserver(Configuration config,

-ServiceRegistrar registrar) throws RemoteException {
+public RegistrarObserver(ServiceRegistrar registrar) throws RemoteException {

-RemoteEventListener proxy;

 this.registrar = registrar;

-Exporter exporter = null;

-try {

-exporter = (Exporter) config.getEntry( "JeriExportDemo",

-"exporter",

-Exporter.class);

-} catch(ConfigurationException e) {

-e.printStackTrace();

-return;

-}

-// export an object of this class

-proxy = (RemoteEventListener) exporter.export(this);

 ServiceTemplate templ = new ServiceTemplate(null, null, null);

 EventRegistration reg = null;

 try {

+// eventCatcher = new MyEventListener();

 reg = registrar.notify(templ,

 transitions,

-proxy,
+this,

 null,

 Lease.ANY);

-System.out.println("notifed id " + reg.getID());
+System.out.println("notified id " + reg.getID());

 } catch(RemoteException e) {

 e.printStackTrace();

+}

 leaseManager.renewUntil(reg.getLease(), Lease.FOREVER, null);

+}

+public void notify(RemoteEvent evt)

+throws RemoteException, UnknownEventException {

+try {

+ServiceEvent sevt = (ServiceEvent) evt;

+int transition = sevt.getTransition();

+System.out.println("transition " + transition);

+switch (transition) {

+case ServiceRegistrar.TRANSITION NOMATCH MATCH:

+System.out.println("nomatch -> match");

 '''